Burton Wold Wind Farm

 Burton Wold Wind Farm is a wind farm located near Burton Latimer in the English county of Northamptonshire, UK.
 The farm was developed by Your Energy Ltd, is owned by Mistral Windfarms and operated by Engineering Renewables Ltd. E.ON UK is buying the electricity output of the project under a long-term power purchase agreement.
 The farm is spread over three hectares.
 It has an installed capacity of 20 MW and generate on average around 40,000,000 units (kilowatt hours) of electricity annually.

-Burton Wold was the first wind farm to be erected in Northamptonshire.
-Construction work on the site began in December 2005, and the wind farm became operational in May 2006.
-The wind farm received a mention in the 2008 Civic Trust Awards and was shortlisted in the MKSM Excellence Awards in 2009.

 Output

 Burton Wold Wind Farm comprises 10 turbines with a total nameplate capacity of 20 megawatts.
 These 10 turbines have the ability to produce electricity for an average of 10,000 homes each year, the equivalent of 25% of all the homes in the borough of Kettering.
 The E70-E4 turbines were supplied by Enercon Gmbh of Germany, who are one of the leading manufacturers of wind turbines in the world.
 Each turbine is 64 meters tall to the hub, the rotor blades have a diameter of 71 meters which gives the turbines an overall height from the ground to the vertical tip of a blade of 99.5 meters.

-Figures on the Ofgem website show that in 2008 (a leap year) the wind farm produced 43,416 Megawatt-hours of electricity, equivalent to the average needs of 9,237 domestic households.
-This corresponds to a capacity factor of: